awsdocs/aws-freertos-docs/doc_source/portingguide/freertos-porting-commonio.md

 **Hardware Setup**

-If you're using an onboard sensor as a slave device, you can skip this step\.
+If you're using an onboard sensor as a secondary device, you can skip this step\.

 If you use an external device, you need to wire the SDA \(data\) lines and SCL \(clock\) lines of the two devices\.